metisova/pawsitive_choice/README.md

-# Positive Choice
+# Pawsitive Choice

-The Positive Choice app is a web application created as the final project of the Czechitas Web Academy 2023.
+The Pawsitive Choice app is a web application created as the final project of the Czechitas Web Academy 2023.
 It aims to increase awareness about animal testing in the beauty and cosmetics industry.
 The app allows users to scan product barcodes and determine if the brand carries out animal testing for its products.
 It provides information about the brand, such as its name, country of origin, and cruelty-free status.

 ## Features